FlyWheel Consultancy

 If you deployed OpenClaw agents in January or February, NemoClaw is a direct upgrade path.
 The migration wraps your existing agents in the OpenShell security runtime without changing agent behavior.
 You gain policy controls, audit logging, and sandboxing.

 Action: Install NemoClaw alongside your existing deployment.
 Test in parallel.
-Migrate agents once you have verified behavior parity.
+Migrate agents once you've verified behavior parity.

-Scenario 2: You have been waiting for enterprise readiness
+Scenario 2: You've been waiting for enterprise readiness

 If security concerns kept you on the sidelines, NemoClaw removes the primary objection.
 The stack installs with one command and runs on local hardware (DGX Spark, or any NVIDIA GPU-equipped system).